Constraints on the abundance of supermassive primordial black holes from lensing of compact radio sources: Conclusions and discussions

 \section{Conclusions and discussions}

-In this paper, we have proposed to probe the presence of intergalactic PBHs in the mass range $\sim10^2-10^9~M_{\odot}$ with the lensing effect of CRS which are observed by VLBI with extremely high angular resolution.
-By searching examples of multiple imaging produced by millilensing in a sample of well-measured 543 CRSs, no evidence of lensed candidates was found with angular separations in the range 0.2-50 milliarcseconds.
-Based on the optical depth method search result, we derive the 68\% confidence-level constraint on the fractional abundance of massive PBHs, $f_{\rm PBH}< 0.56\%$, in the mass range $\sim10^4-10^8~M_{\odot}$.
-This constraint might be conservative, because gravitational lensing effect increases the observed flux density of a background source and, as a result, lensed sources are drawn from a fainter source population than the unlensed sources.
+In this paper, we have derived constraints on the presence of intergalactic PBHs in the mass range $\sim10^4-10^9~M_{\odot}$ with the lensing effect of CRS which are observed by VLBI with extremely high angular resolution.
+By searching examples of multiple images produced by milli-lensing in a sample of well-measured 543 CRSs, no evidence of lensed candidates was found with angular separations in the range 1.5-50 milli-arcseconds.
+Based on the optical depth method, we derive the $95\%$ confidence-level constraint on the fractional abundance of SMPBHs, $f_{\rm PBH}<1.48\%$, in the mass range $\sim10^6-10^8~M_{\odot}$.
+This constraint might be conservative, because gravitational lensing effect increases the observed flux density of a background source.
+As a result, lensed sources are drawn from a fainter source population than the unlensed sources.
 In this case, a flux-limited survey will probably contain more lensed candidates than expected.
 Therefore, the null search result formally leads to a more stringent bound on $f_{\rm PBH}$.
-This “magnification bias” associated with sources used in our analysis is of order unity.
-Following \citet{Wilkinson2001}, we have neglected this effect.
+This ``magnification bias” associated with sources used in our analysis is of order unity.